 - Crisis Management and Resolution: The HKMA plays a crucial role in managing and resolving banking crises or failures.
 It develops and maintains contingency plans, collaborates with relevant stakeholders, and takes appropriate actions to safeguard the stability of the financial system in times of distress.

 - Consumer Protection: The HKMA promotes consumer protection in the banking sector by setting standards for fair and responsible banking practices.
 It oversees the handling of customer complaints and takes appropriate actions to address misconduct or unfair practices by banks.

 Anti-Money Laundering and the Hong Kong Monetary Authority

-The banking sector, which is the main instrument of the financial system, plays an important role in this regime.
-HKMA pioneered AML/CFT Systems' establishment, which included preventive measures such as Customer Due Diligence (CDD), transaction monitoring, and record-keeping to identify and mitigate risks and dangers such as money laundering and terrorist financing.
+The banking sector, as the primary component of the financial system, plays a critical role in this regulatory regime.
+The HKMA has been at the forefront of establishing AML/CFT systems, which encompass preventive measures such as Customer Due Diligence (CDD), transaction monitoring, and record-keeping to identify and mitigate risks associated with money laundering and terrorist financing.

 One of the key aspects of AML/CFT implementation is conducting Customer Due Diligence.
 Banks systematically gathered information from customers and trusted sources during the account opening process.
 This information allows banks to establish the normal and expected banking transactions of customers, enabling them to identify and prevent any potential misuse of banking services.